How to Mail Holiday Cookies and Milk

 With the holiday season fast approaching, you may be thinking of ways to give family and friends in another city a little something sweet.
 And nothing is better during the holiday season than homemade cookies, and of course milk!
-Today I’m going to share with you my best tips and tricks for how to pack cookies for shipping that also includes Organic Valley single-serve milks.
+Let's look at tips and tricks to pack cookies for shipping that also includes Organic Valley single-serve milks.

 Best Cookies to Ship